Am I eligible for enrollment into the CRTC?

 Is there any financial aid available?

 We offer financial assistance and/or payment plans for any CRTC related expense.
 In some cases, we also offer loaner equipment (for example in Cosmetology).
 In any case, money should NEVER be a factor in your decision to apply for the CRTC.
 We help students who need help.
-Our Director jokes that you can pay us back 10 years from now when you are a successful career professional.
+Our Principal jokes that you can pay us back 10 years from now when you are a successful career professional.